perforce/helix-authentication-extension/docs/Administrator-Guide.md

 ### Prerequisites

-* This document assumes that you have read "Administrator's Guide for Helix Authentication Service", which is available in the docs directory of [https://github.com/perforce/helix-authentication-service](https://github.com/perforce/helix-authentication-service).
+* This document assumes that you have read "Administrator's Guide for Helix Authentication Service", which is available on the Perforce web site at https://www.perforce.com/manuals/helix-auth-svc/.
 * Helix Core Server, version 2019.1 or later.

 ### Support